jenny-15/PHYS-S-12-Assignments/_posts/2019-07-30-10: Molding and Casting.md

 Problem:
 My cast kept on breaking when I took it out of the mold (Image 3).
 I think that the first time, the texture was probablys till a little too thin.
-After re-casting two more times, and having the mold break again, I thought that maybe my design was too delicate.
-Near the end of the lab, I decided to try a final time, but this time I waited a few hours to make sure that it completely dried and hardened.
+I decided to try again, but this time I waited a few hours to make sure that it completely dried and hardened.
 This time, the cast did not break and turned out pretty well!
+It did not break when I took it out, but it broke when I was filing it down.
+I used joined the broken piece with glue

 ![IMG_2455](https://user-images.githubusercontent.com/52216217/62302188-eb9b1e00-b447-11e9-8791-5bb985a85892.jpg)
 Image 3